 You should be regularly checking your pump as maintenance is a key priority and takes no time at all when purchasing one of the Diaphragm Pumps from our range.
 We also recommend a complete inspection of your Diaphragm Pump once a year (at a minimum).

-It is well known that Air Operated Diaphragm Pumps are not the cheapest pump to run due to the cost of compressed air, yet with running costs typically surpassing the original price of the pump itself, they’re still an enormously popular pump.
-In these instances, an enormous saviour is swapping your current Air Operated Diaphragm Pump for LEAP technology.
-The Low Energy Air Pump can start at the lowest starting pressure known for a pump on the market, meaning investing in LEAP could save your company up to 70% in energy costs!
-LEAP is a revolutionary technology, designed to provide low flow rates for high-pressure applications.
+It is well known that AOD Pumps are not the cheapest pump to run due to the cost of compressed air.
+Yet with running costs typically surpassing the original price of the pump itself, they’re still an enormously popular pump.
+In these instances, an enormous saviour is swapping your current Pump for LEAP technology.
+The Low Energy Air Pump can start at the lowest starting pressure known for a pump on the market.
+Meaning investing in LEAP could save your company up to 70% in energy costs!
+LEAP is a revolutionary technology and designed to provide low flow rates for high-pressure applications.

 LEAP can be retrofitted to any Tapflo, Dellmeco or Almatec Diaphragm Pump, and is available in plastic, metal and sanitary.